Selling a House With an Ongoing Lawsuit in [market_city]

 Timing the sale of your home with the lawsuit needs careful planning:

-• Consult with Your Attorney: Ask your lawyer for advice on how the lawsuit might affect when you can sell.
-Your lawyer will make sure the sale fits with court rules.
+• Consult with Your Attorney: Inquire with your attorney on the potential impact of the lawsuit on when you can sell.
+Your attorney will make sure the sale adheres to the requirements of the court.

-• Plan Around Court Dates: Pay attention to important court dates that might impact the sale.
+• Plan Around Court Dates: Pay attention to key court dates that could affect the sale.
 Adjust the timing to avoid delays.

 • Flexible Closing Dates: Accept flexible closing dates with purchasers.
 This allows one to resolve any unanticipated legal issues.